antndlcrx/antndlcrx.github.io/_posts/2025-07-07-programme.md

 This part focuses on **post-training methods**, such as continued pre-training, fine-tuning, and reinforcement learning to specialise models for target tasks.
 Participants will discuss **data preparation**, understanding how dataset quality impacts performance.
 The module concludes with an overview of frameworks for efficient model updates.

 ### 3) Evaluating Language Models
 Here, we examine **classic tests**, including Turing-style probes, to assess basic language understanding.
-Next, we cover **benchmarks for generalization and robustness**, comparing standard datasets and stress-test protocols.
+Next, we cover **benchmarks for generalization and robustness**.
 The session ends with **metrics for real-world performance and reliability**, teaching how to measure model behavior on downstream tasks and in production scenarios.

 ### 4) Safety and Fairness in LLMs
 Participants will learn **bias detection and mitigation techniques**, from dataset debiasing to counterfactual augmentation.
 We then explore **alignment strategies**, such as instruction tuning and RLHF, that steer models toward desired behaviors.
 The module wraps up with a discussion of **ethical and societal considerations**, highlighting best practices for responsible deployment.